SEO ·

 As Nate explains it, expanding works well when “you just need a little bit more detail to round out the piece.”

-Clearscope’s editor gives you a grade for each piece of content, which makes it easier to figure out if a post needs a small touch-up or a bigger overhaul.
-You can also use the editor to see which topics and keywords you’re missing, so you know your updates will be meaningful.
+Clearscope’s editor gives you a grade for each piece of content, which makes it easier to figure out if a post needs a small touch-up or a bigger overhaul—like deeper coverage of similar topics, search queries, or FAQs in your piece.

 Clearscope report for “hipaa compliant hosting.”

-As you can see in the Clearscope report above, this piece earns a C+, which shows there’s an opportunity to expand.
+As you can see in the Clearscope draft report above, this piece earns a C+, which shows there’s an opportunity to expand.

 3. Refresh

 In some cases, all you need to do is change the dates and cite newer sources.
-For other keywords, you may need to refresh your take on the topic to make it more timely and relevant.

 Content refreshing may also include making changes to re-optimize the user experience (UX) of an older piece.